 My experience at CHOP@CIRP was enhanced because of the different groups and co-op students I met along the way, such as the Engineering and Outreach teams, who helped provide me with a well-rounded perspective of their individual thrusts and how their work intertwines with that of digital health.

 Although I don’t plan on going into research in the future, I really enjoyed working alongside the Digital Health Initiative team because I felt like I actually contributed to the success of the group as a whole.
-Dr. Linda Fleisher, Venk Kandadai, and Katie Halkyard, members of the Digital Health Initiative, often said that our initiative could be likened to a start-up environment, where innovative research and evaluation will help lead to more positive health outcomes in the future.
+Dr. Linda Fleisher and Venk Kandadai, members of the Digital Health Initiative, often said that our initiative could be likened to a start-up environment, where innovative research and evaluation will help lead to more positive health outcomes in the future.
 I was excited to contribute to this digital health revolution.

 My CIRP@CHOP experience has shown me that there are doors to be opened anywhere if you are willing to consider multiple options.